nicarq/sovereign-sdk/crates/module-system/module-implementations/sov-nft/TUTORIAL.md

   );
   ```

-- The first 2 tables as created above are straightforward and map directly to the two primary data structures in the `sov-nft-module` - `Collection` and `Nft`
+- The first 2 tables as created above are straightforward and map directly to the two primary data structures in the `sov-nft` module - `Collection` and `Nft`
 - The `collections` table uses `collection_id` as its primary key.
 - The `nfts` table employs a combination of `collection_id` and `nft_id` as its primary key, given that each NFT is unique within its collection.
 - We will create one more table that can show the benefits of indexing